FOR-GAMERS/.github/README.md

 # GAMERS

-Be comportable with your friends
+Be comfortable with your friends